Budva Gay Travel

 Restaurants in Budva

-For breakfast or lunch near the beach, check out Astoria Restaurant.
+Check out Astoria Restaurant for breakfast or lunch near the beach.
 They are part of the Astoria Hotel Budva.
 Interestingly, Astoria Restaurant is by far better than the café directly adjacent to it.
-That nearby restaurant that advertises Aperol Spritz is not very good, so skip it and stick to Astoria!
+That nearby restaurant that advertises Aperol Spritz is not very good, so I’d skip it.

-The unofficial Budva gay bar is Casper Bar.
-If any other gay travelers are in the area, you will find them at Casper Bar.
+Casper Bar is the unofficial Budva gay bar.
+If any other gay travelers are in the area, you will find them here.
 While hanging out with my good friend Martin, we met a gay Swedish traveler at the bar and chatted for an hour or so.